akartawik/akartawik/README.md

 - 👋 Hi, I'm Andrei, which is pronounced: [ˈɑːndɹeɪ]
 - 🗣️ Pronouns: he/him/his.
-- 👨🏼‍💻 I'm a Data Science Intern at Quantum
+- 👨🏼‍💻 I'm a Data Scientist at Quantum
 - 👨🏼‍🎓 I study computer science at Poznań University of Technology
 - ❤️ I'm interested in AI